-with some $H^n_\th \to H_\th$ under some regularities; Comte and Genon-Catalot \cite{cg11}; Jacod \cite{j07}; Shimizu \cite{s09}; Kato and Kuris \cite{kk20}.
-In this case, the quasi-process does not make sense because the estimator is exchangeable with respect to increments $(\D_kX)_{k=1,2,\dots}$.
-Our method is particularly useful when function $h_\th$ depends on the entire path of $X$.
-For instance, when we consider an example in \eqref{dividend}, we may need many data such that $X_t \ge \th$ in the past.
-Using quasi-processes $\wh{X}^{i,n}\, (i\in A_n)$, we can select many ``quasi-samples" such that $\wh{X}^{i,n}_t \ge \th$, which gives us a better approximation of $\P(X_t \ge \th)$.
+with $H^n_\theta \to H_\theta$ under appropriate regularity conditions; see Comte and Genon-Catalot~\cite{cg11}, Jacod~\cite{j07}, Shimizu~\cite{s09}, and Kato and Kurisu~\cite{kk20}.
+In such settings, the quasi-process construction is unnecessary because the estimator is already exchangeable with respect to increments.
+Our approach is particularly useful when $h_\theta$ depends on the \emph{entire path} of $X$.
+For example, in the dividend problem \eqref{dividend}, many observations satisfying $X_t \ge \theta$ may be required.
+Using quasi-processes $\{\widehat{X}^{i,n}\}_{i \in A_n}$, one can generate numerous ``quasi-samples'' with $\widehat{X}^{i,n}_t \ge \theta$, thereby improving the approximation of $P(X_t \ge \theta)$.